 Pro tip: The walkway between Disney’s Contemporary and Bay Lake Tower allows you a (partially obstructed) view of the Magic Kingdom fireworks.
 This can be a great way to experience some of the magic of fireworks without fighting the crowds leaving after the show.

-Bay Lake Towers 1-Bedroom Villa
+Bay Lake Tower 1-Bedroom Villa

-The 1 bedroom villa is our preferred room when staying at Bay Lake Towers.
+The 1 bedroom villa is our preferred room when staying at Bay Lake Tower.
 We love the spacious kitchen/dining area and the convenience of the full kitchen.
 I always order groceries from Garden Grocer for our Disney World vacations.
 We eat breakfast in our room each morning to save time and money.

 The living area in the 1 bedroom has both a fold-out couch and fold-out chair which provides additional sleeping options for larger families.
 There is also a second (smaller) full bathroom in the living area of the 1 bedroom villa.
 This second bathroom helps everyone get ready quickly and with out a fight.